Irvin Kershner: Later work

-Kershner had projects that he was going to be involved with in the late 70s and early 80s.
+Kershner had projects with which he was going to be involved in the late 1970s and early 1980s.
 He signed on to direct an adaptation of I, Robot from a script by Harlan Ellison, which was never filmed.
 Later, he was initially hired by producers Richard Zanuck and David Brown to direct an adaptation of Eric Van Lustbader's novel The Ninja from scripts by W.D.
 Richter and Tom Cole, but the project was cancelled following months of pre-production.

 After Empire Strikes Back, Kershner directed Never Say Never Again (Sean Connery's return to the role of James Bond), the HBO film Traveling Man (starring John Lithgow and Jonathan Silverman, this film earned Kershner an ACE Award nomination), and RoboCop 2.
 He also directed the pilot of the television series seaQuest DSV, and he made his debut as an actor in the Martin Scorsese film The Last Temptation of Christ (1988), in which he played Zebedee, the father of the apostles James and John.
 He played a film director in Steven Seagal's On Deadly Ground.
 He was a faculty member at the Master of Professional Writing Program at the University of Southern California.
 In 2000, he was a member of the jury at the 22nd Moscow International Film Festival.

 In fall 2002, spring 2003, fall 2004, and spring 2004, Kershner served as a Visiting Professor and Research Associate at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, College Park, where he also provided cinematography training.
 He and the founding director Martha Nell Smith remained close and he served as her advisor until the end of his life.

 Death

-Kershner died on November 27, 2010, at his home in Los Angeles, after a -year battle with lung cancer.
+Kershner died on November 27, 2010, at his home in Los Angeles, after a 3 and a half year battle with lung cancer.
 Kershner had been working on photographic projects before his death.
-He was survived by two sons, David and Dana.
+He was looked after by his two sons, David and Dana.